WHERE DO BURLS COME FROM?

 However, they often grow when the tree is undergoing some stress, whether it is an injury, virus, or fungal infection.
-When the tree’s growth hormones are disrupted it produces an unusual growth or density of cells that is filled with small knots from dormant buds that create beautiful textures in the wood.
+When the tree’s growth hormones are disrupted it produces an unusual growth or density of cells.
+These growths are filled with small knots from dormant buds that create beautiful textures in the wood.

 The burls that form can be small of become quite large in diameter.
 A burl can take as much as 30 to 40 years to reach it’s full size and beauty.
 During this time, the intricate patterns and beautiful colors are enhanced.

 In 2012 Kevin Smith, a plant physiologist at the U.S. Forest Service’s Northern Research Station published a piece on burl biology in the newsletter of the Massachusetts Tree Wardens’ and Foresters’ Association.
 He noted that:

 “The crown gall bacterium is responsible for many burls (although many are too small for woodturning).
 That common bacterium is especially interesting, said Smith.
 It carries within it a little extra DNA, called a plasmid, which infiltrates the tree’s genetics.
 The plasmid prompts the tree to make special amino acids and growth regulators to produce the burl, which apparently is the preferred habitat for the bacterium.
 The bacterium that started the process can be long gone by the time the burl is of any size,” he said.